brainsatplay/brainsatplay/docs/docs/getting-started/02-your-first-applet.md

 sidebar_position: 2
 ---

-# Create an Applet
+# Your First Applet

-Now that you've set up a local version of The Brains@Play Platform, this tutorial will guide you through the creation of an applet with brainsatplay.js.
+Now that you've set up a local version of The Brains@Play Platform, this tutorial will guide you through the creation of an applet using brainsatplay.js.

 ## Create your Applet
 ---

 ### Copy the Template
-First, copy the Applet Template folder, located at `src/applets/Templates`, into the relevant category folder of the `src/applets` directory.
+First, copy the Applet Template folder (`src/applets/Templates/app`) into the relevant category folder of the `src/applets` directory.

-Rename template files according to the details of your app.
+Rename the template according to the details of your applet.
 It should look something like this:
 ```
-myapp
+myapplet
     settings.js
     MyApplet.js
 ```